kasaikou/do-prompts-dream-of-images/.github/ISSUE_TEMPLATE/new_feature.md

 ---
 name: 🚀 New feature
-description: Create issue for new feature
+about: Create issue for new feature
 labels: [enhancement]
 ---